 For one thing, if you have student loans, new options for student loan refinancing have become available in the past few years.
 When you refinance your student loans with a private lender, you are taking out a completely new loan with a new interest rate.

 If you have an improved financial profile from when you took out your original loan, however, you may be able to qualify for a lower interest rate.
 By obtaining a lower interest rate, you could save money over the life of the loan.
-Or you may be able to select a shorter term with relatively higher payments, but a quicker payoff—and save money on interest payments.
+Or you may be able to select a shorter term with higher payments but a quicker payoff—and save money on interest payments.

-And if you have high-interest rate credit cards, you can look into consolidating them with a low-interest rate personal loan.
-One plus of taking out a personal loan to consolidate your debt is that personal loans are typically installment loans, which means they carry a fixed repayment period.
+And if you have high-interest rate credit cards, you can look into consolidating them with a low-interest rate unsecured personal loan.
+One plus of taking out a personal loan to consolidate your debt is that personal loans are typically installment loans, which means they have a fixed repayment period.
 That means you’ll know exactly when your loan will be paid off.

 On the flip side, a personal loan may not be right for everyone.
 Some personal loans come with origination fees, late fees, or prepayment penalties, which could potentially drive up the cost of your loan.
 When shopping around for debt payoff solutions, you may want to consider any hidden fees that could come with a personal loan.